PAFA's FAFSA Code is 014653

 If you believe you will need financial assistance to support your studies at PAFA, we strongly encourage you to apply for financial aid.
 It is our unwavering commitment to support talented students—through scholarships, certainly—but also by helping students and families to discover the financial support that is available.
 We will do everything possible to invest our resources in you.

 This page is a great place to begin.
-The information here starts to explain the process of receiving financial aid, including specific grants, loans and scholarships.
-When you’re ready, arrange an appointment with our financial aid staff.
+The information here starts to explain the process of receiving financial aid, including specific grants, loans, and scholarships.
+When you’re ready, arrange an appointment with our financial aid office.
 We’ll work together to decide if studying at PAFA is the right decision for you.

 To support an exceptional community of students, scholarship support is an Admissions priority.
 PAFA scholarships are awarded to applicants exhibiting artistic and academic merit.
 Additionally, PAFA generously supports distinguished awards and prestigious scholarship competitions for the benefit of our students.
 These awards are designed to reward talent and achievement.

 Donald R. Caldwell Scholarship

 This full-tuition scholarship opportunity is for incoming Certificate and BFA students.
 Based on the merits of their portfolio, Caldwell Scholarship nominees will be sent a Challenge Portfolio to complete and return.
 A limited number of Caldwell Scholars are selected each year, based on the artworks submitted.
 The Caldwell Scholarship is named in honor of Donald R. Caldwell, Chair Emeritus of PAFA’s Board of Trustees and a major supporter of the School of Fine Arts.